ArchExalt/elden-ring-checklist-android/README.md

 - switch between light/dark theme;
 - use the app in offline mode, no Internet connection required.

-If you have any questions, would like to contribute to the app, or want to report a bug, feel free to open an issue on GitHub or contact me via email.
+If you have any questions, would like to contribute to the app, or want to report a bug, feel free to open an issue on GitHub or contact me via archexalt@proton.me.

 Special thanks to kgnokt for saving me some time editing the texts.